Frequently Asked Questions

 No, an assessment is not required before any of our training programs.
 Often times. families are able to select what works for them and book via our website.

-Yes, this is one of the key benefits to choosing Precision for your dog training needs.
-Every dog is viewed as an individual and therefore as having their own individual challenges and needs.
 All of our programs cover the core elements of manners, communication, and respect, as well as the basic commands (including sit, stay, come, go back, etc.).
 In addition to these fundamentals, each program is also customized to address the specific needs and behaviors of your dog.

 The minimum age for dogs to begin any of our obedience training programs is two months.

-We accept Check, Visa and MasterCard.
+We accept checks, Visa, and MasterCard.

 Written proof from your veterinarian of current Rabies, DHPP, and Bordetella (every 6 months) is required for your dog to stay with us.